 Students gain valuable tools necessary to excel in postgraduate research or a forensic science (or related) career.
 The theories and concepts that have been acquired throughout the professional program are revisited as transferable skills necessary for successful postgraduate study or employment.
 Emphasis is on communication, ethics, and career skills.
-Prerequisite: Open only to students registered in the BScFS program with a minimum of 15.0 university credits.
+Prerequisite: Open only to students registered in a single major Forensic Science program with a minimum of 15.0 university credits.